 Despite this, there are still many offshore online casinos offering their services using terms such as transacting in the South African Rand currency.
 We don’t recommend using offshore casinos as they are in a word illegal, we’ll be focusing on legal casinos and bookmakers within our borders.

-During the course of 2019, two sports bookmakers acquired licenses to operate live roulette games legally in South Africa, and these are Sportingbet and World Sports Betting.
+During the course of 2019, two sports bookmakers acquired licenses to operate live roulette games legally in South Africa, and these are Sportingbet, World Sports Betting and several other betting sites.
 This appears to be a softening stance from the regulator and may be the start of good news for roulette lovers if more online casino game providers are allowed to operate locally.

 We take a more detailed look at their offerings, and we only recommend these at the moment as playing at any other non-SA registered casino would be deemed illegal, and therefore result in severe consequences.